 When you're on the slopes, you can have fun, but don't take any risks.
 Respect other skiers and everyone around you.
 By following these simple rules, both you and everyone else can have a great time on the slopes.
-Always keep these rules in mind!
+Always keep them in mind and remember to use your head!
+And talking about heads, ski helmets are mandatory on the slopes fore everyone under age 18 and strongly recommended after.
+(Art.
+17 of the Legislative Decree No. 40 of February 28, 2021)

 The ten golden rules of conduct for all skiers and snowboarders .